-Lucy Faulkner joined Itad in 2018 and is a consultant in the Climate Change theme.
-She has over eight years’ experience in community resilience and adaptation research, monitoring and evaluation, project planning and design, knowledge management and capacity building in both developing and developed countries including Africa and Asia.
+Lucy Faulkner joined Itad in 2018 as a Consultant in the Climate Change theme and was promoted to Senior Consultant in 2019.
+She has ten years’ experience in community resilience and adaptation research, monitoring and evaluation, project planning and design, knowledge management and capacity building in both developing and developed countries including across Africa and Asia.

 Bangladesh, Ethiopia, Somaliland, Kenya, Namibia, South Africa

 University of Exeter

 Oxford Brookes University